greenelab/connectivity-search-manuscript/manuscript.md

 These are calculated on-the-fly, delegating DWPC computation to the Neo4j database.
 Unchecking "precomputed only" on the webapp shows all possible metapaths for two query nodes.
 For some node pairs, the on-the-fly computation is quick (less than a second).
-Othertimes, computing DWPCs for all metapaths might take more than a minute.
+Other times, computing DWPCs for all metapaths might take more than a minute.

 <!--
 https://github.com/greenelab/hetmech/blob/cad458b29f508c66b4b14cdd641db6855426221b/explore/metapath-thresholds/metapath-thresholds.ipynb